Table of Contents

 A centrifugal fuel separator setup on the supply tank keeps the diesel fuel clean of water and sediment, ensuring the engines’ reliability.

 In the case of small vessels (tug boats, barges, etc.), a ‘manual clean’ centrifuge works well.
-The manual cleaning design offers a few advantages for the smaller vessels.
+The manual cleaning design offers a few advantages for smaller vessels.
 The small footprint of the centrifuge makes installation in small engine rooms possible.

 Commercial egg production discards a considerable volume of unusable eggs.
 These discarded eggs are processed to extract the protein from the eggs for non-human consumption.